gerardroche/sublime-phpunit/README.md

 ## Contributing

-Your issue reports and pull requests are always welcome.
+Your issue reports and pull requests are welcome.

 **Debug messages**